scottprahl/pypolar/README.rst

 |license| |test| |docs| |down|

-Python module to model and visualize the polarization state of light as it travels through polarizers and birefringent elements.
+``pypolar` is a python module to model and visualize the polarization state of light as it travels through polarizers and birefringent elements.
 Some ellipsometry support is also included.